Skip to content

 Update-PSScriptBuilderBumpFiles | Format-PSScriptBuilderBumpResult

-# 4. Build the module
+# 4. Build the output script

-$cc = New-PSScriptBuilderContentCollector |
+$contentCollector = New-PSScriptBuilderContentCollector |

 Add-PSScriptBuilderCollector -Type Class -IncludePath '.\src\Classes' |